Legal Solutions

 No Fiduciary Relationship

-In Galambos v.
-Perez, 2009 SCC 48, the Court refused to find a fiduciary relationship between an employer and employee in the absence of vulnerability or an undertaking of loyalty.
-The decision emphasized that not every relationship involving trust creates fiduciary obligations.
+The Court refused to find a fiduciary relationship between an employer and employee in the absence of vulnerability or an undertaking of loyalty.
+The decision emphasized that not every relationship involving trust creates fiduciary obligations — the hallmark is an explicit or implicit undertaking to act in the other's interests, combined with the kind of vulnerability that makes legal protection necessary.
+Commercial parties dealing at arm's length, even where one relies on the other's expertise, generally do not attract fiduciary obligations.

 Some fiduciaries operate within statutory or contractual frameworks that permit limited self-interest if proper procedures are followed.
 Under s.
-132 of the Business Corporations Act (Ontario), a director may engage in a contract with the corporation if they:
+132 of the Business Corporations Act (Ontario), a director may engage in a contract with the corporation if they disclose the interest to the board, abstain from voting on the transaction, and ensure the transaction is fair and reasonable to the corporation.
+Similarly, partnership agreements may allow certain outside ventures provided disclosure is made.
+Compliance with these provisions can shield the fiduciary from equitable liability, though courts scrutinize whether statutory requirements were genuinely — not formally — satisfied.

 Laches and Limitation Periods